Granville Leveson-Gower, 2nd Earl Granville: Foreign policy

 During the American Civil War, Granville was non-interventionist along with the majority of Palmerston's cabinet.
 His memorandum against intervention in September 1862 drew Prime Minister Palmerston's attention.
 The document proved to be a strong reason for Palmerston's refusal to intervene and for Britain's relations with the North to remain basically stable for the rest of the conflict despite tensions.
 From 1866 to 1868, he was in opposition, but in December 1868 he became Colonial Secretary in Gladstone's first ministry.
 His tact was invaluable to the government in carrying the Irish Church and Land Bills through the House of Lords.
 On 27 June 1870, on Lord Clarendon's death, he became foreign secretary.
 With war clouds gathering in Europe, Granville worked to authorise preliminary talks to settle American disputes and in appointing the British High Commission to sail to the United States and negotiate the most comprehensive treaty of the nineteenth century in Anglo-American relations with an American commission in Washington.

 Lord Granville's name is mainly associated with his career as foreign secretary (1870–1874 and 1880–1885).
-His Gladstonian foreign policy based on patience, peace, and no alliances kept Britain free from European wars.
 It brought better relations with the United States, and it was innovative in supporting Gladstone's wish to settle British-American fisheries and Civil War disputes over the Confederate cruisers built in Britain, like the Alabama, through international arbitration in 1872.
 For example, the long-standing San Juan Island Water Boundary Dispute in Puget Sound, which had been left ambiguous in the Oregon Treaty of 1846 to salve relations and get a treaty sorting out the primary differences, was arbitrated by the German Emperor also in 1872.
 In putting British-American relations up to the world as a model for how to resolve disputes peacefully, Granville helped create a breakthrough in international relations.